Aging Connected is a nationwide campaign to get older adults across the country better connected with the internet.

 Older adults are the largest group in the United States without meaningful connection to the internet — leading to lack of access to public health information, diminished social support, and high rates of social isolation.

-Older Adults Technology Services from AARP (OATS) and the Humana Foundation have been working together since 2018 to help seniors improve their social connections by offering technology classes designed for older learners.
-Now, amidst the COVID-19 health crisis, we’re partnering to build a national movement that brings together telecommunications companies, nonprofit service providers, and public sector agencies to get more seniors online and expand access to affordable broadband internet.
+Older Adults Technology Services (OATS) from AARP and the Humana Foundation have been working together since 2018 to help seniors improve their social connections by offering technology classes designed for older learners.
+During the COVID-19 health crisis, we partnered to build a national movement that brings together telecommunications companies, nonprofit service providers, and public sector agencies to get more seniors online and expand access to affordable broadband internet.

 By connecting with affordable, underutilized internet offerings in their area, older Americans will be able to better participate in basic life activities — from shopping and communicating with loved ones, to managing personal health and finances.